 New York City Fair Chance Act

 The 2015 Act prohibits all employers in the city from asking about a job applicant’s conviction record or running a background check (including a simple internet search) until after a job offer is made.
 After making an offer, an employer may ask questions and conduct a background check, but may then only revoke that offer after determining that hiring the individual would pose a risk to persons or property, or that the conviction history is directly related to the job.
 This determination must be made after evaluating the conviction history pursuant to Correction Law Art.
 23-A. Should the employer seek to revoke the job offer, it must provide the applicant with an explanation of the decision, a copy of any background check report used in the decision, and giving the applicant three days to respond.
 The 2015 Act is enforced by the NYC Human Rights Commission, whose website includes helpful information on bringing complaints.
 It may also be enforced in New York State court.
-See Fair Chance Act, NYC Human Rights Comm’n, http://www.nyc.gov/html/cchr/html/coverage/fair-chance.shtml.
+See Fair Chance Act, NYC Human Rights Comm’n, http://www1.nyc.gov/site/cchr/law/fair-chance-act.page.

 E. Additional guidance